abinit/abinit/doc/mkdocs-tutorials/elastic.md

 much time.
 (Have you found the conversion factor on your own yet?)

 ## 6 Response-function calculation of the elastic constants of Al metal

 For metals, the existence of partially occupied bands is a complicating feature for RF as well as GS calculations.
-Now would be a good time to review [lesson 4](base4) which dealt in detail with the interplay between **k** -sample convergence and Fermi-surface broadening, especially section [4.3](lesson_base4.html#43).
+Now would be a good time to review [lesson 4](base4) which dealt in detail with the interplay between **k**-sample convergence and Fermi-surface broadening, especially section [4.3](lesson_base4.html#43).
-You should copy telast_6.in and telast_6.files
-into Work_elast, and begin your run while you read on, since it involves a convergence study with multiple datasets and may take about two minutes.
+You should copy telast_6.in and telast_6.files into Work_elast, and begin your run while you read on, since it involves a convergence study with multiple datasets and may take about two minutes.

+{% dialog tests/tutorespfn/Input/telast_6.in %}

 While the run is in progress, edit telast_6.in.
 As in t43.in, we will set [[udtset]] to specify a double loop.
 In the present case, however, the outer